alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 ### Introduction

-We authored [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) to propose a standard interface for modular smart contract accounts and plugins.
+We authored [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) to propose a standard interface for modular smart accounts and plugins.

 The standard builds on earlier work by the Android developer community to standardize the interface between smart accounts and plugins.
 Each compliant plugin will incorporate a manifest that establishes various functions and hooks that need to be added to the smart account on installation.
 It will also specify aspects of the plugin (metadata, dependencies and permissions) that are necessary to constrain the plugin’s ability to act on the smart account.